When did guilt become an ingredient?

-Browsing the aisles of a discount chain store at the weekend, these products stopped me in my tracks – and not because I was adding them to my basket.
+Browsing the aisles of a discount chain store at the weekend, these products stopped me in my tracks.
+And not because I was adding them to my basket.

 What’s so bad about them?